jamesczq/housing-prices-app/README.md

 ## Model Serving

-We served the prediction/inference with REST API, which can accept input features in JSON format and return the predicted housing price.
+We served the prediction/inference with REST API, which can accept input features in JSON format (*acceptable input features are defined in `src/schema.py`) and return the predicted housing price.

 The details can be found in `app.py`.

 ## Deployment